 If you are a charity, not-for-profit or a public sector organization (IE police agency or public defender) that requires digital forensic software and/or the services of a trained/experienced digital investigator, with demonstrable financial need, please fill out the form at the bottom of this page to apply.

 The Auxtera Project will provide a complementary license of Magnet AXIOM, a digital investigation platform, including software updates and support, for up to one year*.
+Beneficiaries seeking software will be required to confirm they have access to a technical digital investigator who will operate the software.
 Should an organization require technical assistance in conducting a digital investigation**, the Auxtera Project will facilitate an introduction to an available, pre-screened, trained/experienced volunteer***.

 Thank you again for your request to benefit from The Auxtera Project.
 If you have any questions, please visit our FAQ or reach out to email@example.com.